joaopaulopmedeiros/k6-load-test/README.md

 # K6 Load Test

-This repository presents a beginner-friendly proof of concept for load testing in a Docker environment.
+This repository provides a simple proof of concept for load testing an ASP.NET Core Restful API in a fully containerized environment.

+It demonstrates how to define and execute load tests using k6, with metrics stored in InfluxDB and visualized in Grafana.
+The project helps developers, especially those new to performance testing, to:
+- Simulate realistic traffic and concurrent users against an API.
+- Measure key performance indicators such as latency, throughput, and error rate.
+- Monitor system behavior in real-time through Grafana dashboards.
+- Run reproducible tests in an isolated Docker environment with minimal setup.

 ## Local Setup
 Use the following `make` commands: